nicleong27/Beauty_Reviews/README.md

 The columns I was interested in exploring were 'brand', 'name', 'brand_id', 'brand_image_url', 'product_id', 'rating', 'skin_type', 'eye_color', 'skin_concerns', 'skin_tone', 'age', 'review_text', 'recommended', and 'description'.

 ## Data Exploration:
-There was disproportionally high number of reviewers who had combination skin than in any other category.
+There was a disproportionally high number of reviewers who had combination skin than in any other category.
 Because my model's goal is to predict user skin types, this class imbalance is an issue.

 ![Skin Types](./imgs/skin_types.png)